 By Þingeyrakirkja church you will find a Visitor Centre, called Klausturstofa.
 It is built in the liking of Þingeyrakirkja church, out of stone and complements the church - very well made.
-At the Visitor Centre you can get get guidance to the church for a small fee.
+At the Visitor Centre, you can get guidance to the church for a small fee.

 On the walls of the Visitor Centre are drawings from the Saga, which took place here in Vatnsdalur valley, Vatnsdæla Saga.
 I bought here a very good map, the Vatnsdæla Saga Heritage Map.

-At the Visitor Centre you will find a replica of Flateyjarbók, the Flatey Book, which is the largest and most impressive of all Icelandic manuscript dating back to the Middle Ages, written in ca 1387-1394.
+At the Visitor Centre, you will find a replica of Flateyjarbók, the Flatey Book, which is the largest and most impressive of all Icelandic manuscript dating back to the Middle Ages, written in around 1387-1394.
 It mostly tells the story of the Norwegian kings.

-The Visitor Centre at Þingeyrar and Þingeyrakirkja church are open in summer time from June 1st - August 31st from 10:00-17:00.
+The Visitor Centre at Þingeyrar and Þingeyrakirkja church are open in the summertime from June 1st - August 31st from 10:00-17:00.